More air bag recalls could test automakers' Takata ties

 In the event of a national U.S. recall, Takata would not be able to carry out that many fixes in a timely manner as it doesn’t have enough inflators in stock or the capacity to carry out that scale of action - though some of those cars may already have been scrapped.
 “There would be long, long lines of customers at car dealers waiting to get their cars taken care of,” said one of those who attended a Takata briefing.

-More than 16 million vehicles globally have been recalled for defective Takata air bags since 2008, the bulk of them built by Takata’s biggest customer, Honda Motor Co (7267.T).
+More than 16 million vehicles globally have been recalled for defective Takata air bags since 2008, the bulk of them built by Takata’s biggest customer, Honda Motor Co.
 In some instances, air bags have exploded with dangerous force, shooting shrapnel into the car.

 The U.S. House committee looking into the defective air bags made by Takata will meet with safety regulators this week to go over the details of the U.S. regional recalls that affect 10 automakers.
 Those recalls primarily cover hot and humid areas like Florida and Puerto Rico where the humidity may damage the propellant that triggers the air bag in the event of a collision.